numpy/numpy/doc/source/reference/c-api/ufunc.rst

         :c:type:`PyUFuncGenericFunction` items.

     :param data:
-        Should be ``NULL`` or a pointer to an array of size *ntypes* .
-This array may contain arbitrary extra-data to be passed to the corresponding loop function in the func array.
+        Should be ``NULL`` or a pointer to an array of size *ntypes*.
+        This array may contain arbitrary extra-data to be passed to the corresponding loop function in the func array, including ``NULL``.

     :param types:
        Length ``(nin + nout) * ntypes`` array of ``char`` encoding the